Beryl's core structures - version this-is-not-complete-yet

 the entire screen, and the outputDev when you want to constrain yourself to the

-More obvious variables are hsize and vsize, which define the horisontal
+More obvious variables are hsize and vsize, which defines the horisontal

-and vertical size, x and y, which define which of these you are currently on,
+and vertical size. x/y which defines which of these you are currently on,

 it will be quite strange on xinerama-hinted multihead.)